Becoming a Nanny: Things You Need to Know

 These are all necessary tools in order to become an effective nanny or babysitter.
-There are also a lot of things that you need to keep in mind before taking a career as a nanny.
-For one, there are many things that cause frustration between employer and nanny that can be easily avoided by being prepared prior to your employment.
+There are also a lot of things that you need to keep in mind before taking a career as a nanny, being prepared prior to your employment is key.

 - First off, realize that these children are not yours; any and all decisions regarding how they are being raised is made by the parents.

 - What you do have a say in is your expected income and benefits.
 Make sure you get the agreed amount on paper; therefore, there is no dispute later on.

 - Also, make sure you are aware of age appropriate activities and tools that are out there to help each child grow the best based on their age and maturity level.

 What is a Nanny?
 Not The Parent: They Are Not Your Children

 Let me reiterate a point I stated earlier.
 You are not the parent.
 They are not your children.
 You need to raise these children with their parents morals and values.
 If you are unwilling, then you need to find a different job, because how the children are raised is not determined by you.
 No matter how long you are with these children, no matter how much the parents love you, the bottom line is, they are the parents.